Mrs R. Barker

 Year 2 and Year 6 complete the statutory national tests (SATs) in May as well as Year 4 completing the statutory multiplication check in June.

 Fundamentally, everyone’s experience of the world is cross curricular, as everything that surrounds us can be seen and understood from multiple perspectives.
-Our mathematics curriculum at Shobnall Primary School therefore aims to take advantage of a range of opportunities for children to make links between different subject areas, supporting the use and application of what has already been taught and learned in new and different ways and providing opportunities for deep, meaningful learning.
+Our mathematics curriculum at Shobnall Primary & Nursery School therefore aims to take advantage of a range of opportunities for children to make links between different subject areas, supporting the use and application of what has already been taught and learned in new and different ways and providing opportunities for deep, meaningful learning.

 Visits and Enrichment

 To enrich our curriculum, we have carefully chosen experiences that allow our children to enjoy hands-on activities linked to our long term plans for mathematics.
-For example, in Year 5 and 6 children have the opportunity to be part of a maths masterclass at JTHS; we also host a sponsored times table event; complete money sense lessons as well as inviting people who use maths as part of their job to speak at our assemblies as we want to inspire our children to achieve greatness.
+For example, in Year 5 and 6 children have the opportunity to be part of a maths masterclass at JTHS; we also host a sponsored times tables event; complete money sense lessons as well as inviting people who use maths as part of their job to speak at our assemblies as we want to inspire our children to achieve greatness.

 These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.